awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 **Note**
  If this is the second time you're performing this procedure, replace `OldIP1` with `OldIP2` and `NewIP1` with `NewIP2`\.

-### Update the DNS Server Settings for Windows WorkSpaces<a name="update-registry-dns-windows"></a>
+### Update the DNS server settings for Windows WorkSpaces<a name="update-registry-dns-windows"></a>

 If you have multiple WorkSpaces, you can deploy the following registry update to the WorkSpaces by applying a Group Policy Object \(GPO\) on the Active Directory OU for your WorkSpaces\.
-For more information about working with GPOs, see [Manage Your Windows WorkSpaces](group_policy.md)\.
+For more information about working with GPOs, see [Manage your Windows WorkSpaces](group_policy.md)\.

 You can make these updates either by using the Registry Editor or by using Windows PowerShell\.
 Both procedures are described in this section\.